newrelic/nri-kubernetes/charts/newrelic-infrastructure/README.md

 ### `privileged` toggle

 The default value for `privileged` [from the common library](https://github.com/newrelic/helm-charts/blob/master/library/common-library/README.md) is
-`false`.
+`false` but in this particular this chart it is set to `true` (Look in the [`values.yaml`](values.yaml) for `privileged: true`)

-In this chart it is set to `true` (Look in the [`values.yaml`](values.yaml) for `privileged: true`) because it set `kubelet` pods (the ones that scrape metrics from the hosts itself) into privileged mode so it can fetch more fine-grained cpu, memory, process and network metrics for your nodes.
+This is because when `kubelet` pods need to run in privileged mode to fetch cpu, memory, process, and network metrics for your nodes.

-If your cluster security policy does not allow to to have `privileged` in your pod' security context, you can disable it by setting `privileged` to
+If your cluster security policy does not allow to have `privileged` in your pod' security context, you can disable it by setting `privileged` to
-`false.`
+`false` taking into account that you will lose all the metrics from the host and some metadata from the host that are added to the metrics of the integrations that you have configured.

 ## Values